Syarmine/intro-to-gh-pages/index.md

 ---
-title: Welcome to my blog
+title: My Jekyll Github Pages
 ---

+Hi everyone, this is my test demo for using Jekyll theme for Github Page!